flash-oss/allserver/README.md

 Also, the main driving force was my vast experience splitting monolith servers onto (micro)services.
 Here is how I do it with much success.

-- Firstly, I refactor a function to return object of the `{success,code,message,...}` shape, and to never throw.
+- Firstly, refactor a function to return object of the `{success,code,message,...}` shape, and to never throw.
-- Then, I move the function over to a microservice.
+- Then, move the function over to a microservice.
 - Done.

 Ideas are taken from multiple places.